S-ROLL/notebook.language/docs/speaking/part2/idea.md

+---
+password: cbdeptrai
+---
+# Part 2 - Idea recommendation

+!!! info
-# Describe questions
+    Describe question.

+## Job

+!!!
+Abstract
-## A job that you do not like to do in the future
+    Describe a job that you do not like to do in the future.

 - child 👶 ➡️ childhood dream ➡️ harbor a dream of ``Ving`` ``   `` ➡️ ❓why❓
 - as I grow older 👨‍🦲 ➡️ change mindset ➡️ It's just dawned on me that ➡️ ❓reasons❓
 - be not born to become `` noun`` 🙅‍♂️
 - have no knack for ``Ving`` ``   `` 💃
 - do not have (possess) what it takes to become `` noun`` 🙅‍♂️
 - be too ``adj (physically / mentally)`` demanding for me ``   `` 💥

+## Complaining

+!!!
+Abstract
-## An occasion when you heard someone complaining about something in a restaurant / store or other business places
+    Describe an occasion when you heard someone complaining about something in a restaurant / store or other business places.

 - witness a significant complaint 👀
 - show dissatisfaction 💢
 - make a complaint 💬